furti/FreeCAD-Lithophane/README.md

 Creates the Lithophane geometry in the shape of a box with the image on top of it.
 You have to select the LithophaneImage in the TreeView before executing the command.

-The name of the resulting mesh is hardcoded to "Image" right now.
-See https://github.com/furti/FreeCAD-Lithophane/issues/12
+The name of the resulting mesh will be taken from the selected LithophaneImage.
+When the selected image is named `Windmill` the resulting mesh will be named `Windmill_Box`.

 ![Final Geometry](./Resources/Documentation/geometry_3dview.png)